djstozza/fpl-app-fe/README.md

 ### Setup

-Ensure that you have `Fpl App Api` set up and running a server on port 3001 by following the instructions set out [here](https://github.com/djstozza/fpl_app_api/blob/master/README.md).
+Make sure that you have `Fpl App Api` set up and running a server on port `3001` by following the instructions set out [here](https://github.com/djstozza/fpl_app_api/blob/master/README.md).

 #### Install packages with npm and run server
 ```